-Tuscany has some incredible things to do, from wine and olive oil tastings to vespa and fiat tours.
+Tuscany, Italy has some incredible things to explore, from wine and olive oil tastings to vespa and fiat tours.
 There’s climbing towers in Pisa and Florence or walking the city walls in Lucca.
-Here are 45 experiences in Tuscany you should add to your vacation list!
+Here are 45 best things to do in Tuscany you should add to your vacation list!

 Climb the Leaning Tower of Pisa

-For a unique view of the Piazza dei Miracoli, climb the Leaning Tower of Pisa.
+For a unique view of the Piazza dei Miracoli, climb the Leaning Tower of Pisa in Tuscany.
 There are 300 steps to the top, but anyone with a moderate fitness can do it.

 You might be interested in: One day in Pisa.